bonitoo-io/influxdb-java/README.md

 ### Flux query configuration

-The Flux query can be configured by `FluxQueryOptions`:
+The Flux query can be configured by `FluxOptions`:

 - `parserOptions` - the CSV parser options
     - `valueDestinations` - the column names of the record where result will be placed (see [map function](#map))